The measurable Kesten theorem: Properties of nullcycles

-\begin{proof} Without loss of generality we assume that all self loops in the graph are half loops.
-Indeed this can be obtained since we may replace any full self loop by two half self loops without changing the random walk on the graph.
-This convention will save us a lot of book keeping, nevertheless we do have to work much harder to allow for half loops.
+where $W_{nk}(o,o)$ is the set of cycles of length $nk$ starting at $o$. \end{theorem} The quantity $\chi_\omega$ will be estimated in terms of the parameters $\gamma_k(G)$.
+Heuristically, if it is large, it means that there are many different places in $\omega$ where rewiring is possible.
+The point in limiting the number of visits by $\ell$ is a convenient way to make sure that if there are many possible rewiring times, then they happen also at many different locations.

-Let us denote $W=W_{nk}(o,o)$ and $\mathcal{N=N} _{nk}$.
+\begin{proof} Let us denote $W=W_{nk}(o,o)$, and $\mathcal{N=N} _{nk}$, the subset of nullcycles.
 We first break $W$ into equivalence classes, called {\bf rewiring classes}.
 A loop is called {\bf single} if its vertex has no other loops.
 Otherwise, we call it a {\bf multiple loop}.

 When $k=1$ we break up the sum on the right of \eqref{yairstar} into a sum over single loops and a sum over multiple loops, counted as $\chi_{1w}+\chi_{2w}=\chi_w$.
-We choose $k$ (and for $k=1$ we choose single or multiple loops), and consider rewiring classes depending our choice.
+We choose $k$ (and for $k=1$ we choose single or multiple loops), and consider rewiring classes depending on our choice.

 \begin{description} \item{Case $k=1$, single loops.} Given a path $w$, let $\bar w$ denote the path in which all self-loops whose vertex is visited at most $\ell$ times (not counting consecutive visits) have been erased.
 Let $w\equiv w'$ if $\bar w=\bar w'$. (``Not counting consecutive visits'' means that visits to $v$ that are at consecutive times count as a single visit.)